rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 > - If applicable, describe the differences between teaching this to existing Rust programmers and new Rust programmers.

 > For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

+The idea behind this is to centralize software belonging to a specific crate more, instead of requiring the user to create multiple git repositories for the changes to libraries, those changes can in the cases where it makes sense, be kept to within the project itself in the form of unidiff patchfiles, providing an easier way to get an overview of what a specific project changes.

+One example where multiple uneccesarry git-repositories ( git repositories whose changes is never useful for anyone else ) is illustrated below.

+## Patch dependencies of dependencies

 You are using a library called `foo` while developing a Rust software, while doing so you find a bug.
 You decide to try and fix it, first you obtain the source code by cloning the repository.
 After fixing the bug you want